...

 Aro – Aromantic

-A person who experiences little to no romantic attraction.
-Some aro people still experience sexual attraction and may use another term alongside aromantic.
+Aromantic refers to people who experience little to no romantic attraction.
+However, some aro people still feel sexual attraction to others and may use another term alongside aromantic.

 Demisexual